dentinger/spring-boot-tutorial/README.md

   * rating - floating point rating

 3. Create an endpoint under **/feedback** that returns the average rating for a product id.
 This is a GET method and takes just pid.
+4. Create and endpoint under **/feedback** that given a Product id returns a histogram of the ratings.
+This is  GET method and takes just pid.

 ## TODO